orbs-network/orbs-spec/behaviors/flows/block-creation-before-commit.md

         * Note: Similar to the checks the gateway node did when adding each transaction to the network.

       * `VirtualMachine` of non-leader committee member:
+        * Executes the global pre order checks:
             * Executes the subscription check smart contract on the native `Processor`.
+            * Execute the elected validators expiration check.
         * Depending on contract code may reads state from `StateStorage` or `CrosschainConnector`.

   * Validation phase: